cloudmesh-community/book/chapters/faas/introduction.md

-## FaaS
+# FaaS

-### Introduction
+## Introduction

 FaaS or Function as a service is a new paradim in cloud computing that is gaining popularity recently.
 FaaS is also known as Serverless Computing to some.
 While the name Serverless implies that no servers are involved this is not true.
 So FaaS would be a better term to describe this technology.
 FaaS is built around functions and events.
 Functions are generally stateless and are executed within isolated containers.
 The execution of the functions can be thought of as an event driven model.
 A program or application in FaaS consist of a set of functions and a set of events or triggers that invoke or activate those functions.
 A function activation can result in another function activation as a result.

 Generally FaaS specifies a set of constraints on what a function can be.
 The constraints include storage constraints such as a maximum size for the function, maximum memory allowed, execution time, etc. The exact constraints differ from provider to provider.
 AWS Lambda is considered as one of first FaaS offerings.
 Now most cloud providers offer their own version of FaaS.
 Several popular FaaS providers are listed below.

+## Serverless Computing

+In Serverless Computing, servers are still there, its just that we dont need to manage them.

+Another advantage of going serverless is that you no longer need to keep a server running all the time.
+The *server* suddenly appears when you need it, then disappears when you’re done with it.
+Now you can think in terms of functions instead of servers, and all your business logic can now live within these functions.

-#### Faas provider
+## Faas provider

 * AWS Lambda <https://aws.amazon.com/lambda/>
 * Azure Functions <https://azure.microsoft.com/en-us/services/functions/>